Why Open Source Matters

-Since Cloudera's inception in 2008, we have been strongly committed to a community-driven, open source, Hadoop-based platform.
+Since Cloudera's inception in 2008, we have been strongly committed to a community-driven, open source, Hadoop-based platform based on open standards.

-These benefits are powerful and time-tested.
+These benefits of open source--most important, freedom from lock-in--are powerful and time-tested.
 That said, they are just “table stakes” when deploying a strategic open source platform like Hadoop.

 With far more customers in production and far more enterprise experience than any other Hadoop vendor, Cloudera is uniquely qualified to understand their needs and has proven to be the best partner for meeting them.